IBM/Parameter-Seed-Set/docs/index.md

 ## Results

-Using our parameter seed set approach to label reduction, results in **significant reduction of the action space**.
+Using our parameter seed set approach to label reduction, results in a **significant reduction of the action space**.
 Figure a (on the left below), presents the reduction on each PDDL problem instance for $$14$$ IPC domains and Figure b (on the right) on $$7$$ Hard-To-Ground domains.
 Both axes are log-scaled.
 Points below the diagonal indicate instances where the reduced label set is smaller than the original one.
 The distance from the diagonal indicates the significance of the reduction.
 Gray dashed lines below the diagonal represent the order of magnitude of the reduction.
 We see a substantial reduction going up to $$2$$ orders of magnitude on IPC problems and up to $$10$$ orders of magnitude on hard-to-ground domains

 ![](./images/reduction.png)

 ### Usecase 1.
 Learning RL policies

-For our first usecase, we study the impact of action space reduction on learning RL policies.
-The figure below represents the learning curve of RL agents in 4 classical planning tasks, (a) Ferry () Gripper, (c) Blocks and (d) Logistics.
-The green lines represent learning curve of RL agents in a reduced action space, when compared this with the red curve of RL agents with default action space (using unique label for each grounded action) we see **significant advantage in sample efficiency**.
+For our first use case, we study the impact of action space reduction on learning RL policies.
+The figure below represents the learning curve of RL agents in 4 classical planning tasks, (a) Ferry () Gripper, (c) Blocks, and (d) Logistics.
+The green lines represent the learning curve of RL agents in a reduced action space, when comparing this with the red curve of RL agents with default action space (using a unique label for each grounded action) we see a **significant advantage in sample efficiency**.